-A physician, nurse, psychologist, social worker or administrator of a social agency who reasonably believes a child brought to him or her for services is a child with a disability has a legal duty to report the child to the school district in which the child resides.
-If the child attends a private school in another school district, the child should be reported to the school district where the child attends school.
-Before referring the child, the person making the referral must inform the child's parent that the referral will be made.
+A physician, nurse, psychologist, social worker or administrator of a social agency who reasonably believes a child brought to him or her for services is a child with a disability has a legal duty to report the child to the school district in which the child let sides.
+If the child attends a private school is another school district, the child should be reported to the school district, the child should be reported to the school district, the person making the referral must inform the child's parent that the referral will be made.
 The referral must be in writing and include the reason why the person believes the child is a child with a disability.
+Others who believes the child is a child with a disability.
 Others who reasonably believe a child is a child with a disability may also refer the child.
 A referral for Stockbridge school district may be sent to the Special Ed Coordinator at the school district address above.